shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 After login:
 -------------------

-Once you are login you can use various tools to monitorize the [WRS].
+Once you are logged in you can use various tools to monitor the [WRS].
 All these tools are found in `/wr/bin/` which is included in the `$PATH`.

-The following list resumed the most interesting one:
+The following list resumes the most interesting commands:

- * `shw_ver`:	Print informations about the SW & HW version of the [WRS].
+ * `shw_ver`:	Print information about the SW & HW version of the [WRS].
- * `rtu_stat`:	Routing Table Unit Statistic, returns the routing table information where we can find which MAC need to be forward to which port.
+ * `rtu_stat`:	Routing Table Unit Statistic, returns the routing table information where we can find which MAC needs to be forwarded to which port.
 It also allows to add and delete entries.
- * `wr_mon`:	WR Switch Sync Monitor, outputs informations about the state of WR syncrhonisation such as Phase Tracking, Master-Slave delay, link asymmetry, etc...
+ * `wr_mon`:	WR Switch Sync Monitor, outputs information about the state of WR syncrhonisation such as Phase Tracking, Master-Slave delay, link asymmetry, etc...
  * `spll_dbg_proxy`: 	SoftPLL debug proxy, reads out the debug FIFO datastream from the SoftPLL and proxies it  via TCP connection to the application running on an outside host, where it can be plotted, analyzed, etc.

-> Notes: More information about each tools can be obtain using the embedded help argument: `--help`, `-h` or `help`.
+> Note: More information about each tool can be obtain using the embedded help argument: `--help`, `-h` or `help`.

 #### Warning:
-The SFP ports are labeled from 1 to 18 on the front panel but their corresponding network interface are named from `wr0` to `wr17`, remind it.
+The SFP ports are labeled from 1 to 18 on the front panel but their corresponding network interface are named from `wr0` to `wr17`.

 Configurations